datasciencemasters/go/README.md

 #### Editor's Note: `Take Two`

 In the old days of 2013, the OSDSM was born.
-Then, there were "little to no Data Scientists with 5 years experience, because the job simply did not exist." _David Hardtke, Nov 2012_.
-Since then, history has witnessed a few things...
+Then, there were "little to no Data Scientists with 5 years experience, because the job simply did not exist." (_David Hardtke, Nov 2012_) Since then, history has witnessed a few things...

 - Data Scientists working across industries and the world
 - social media manipulated to disrupt elections